josephearl/toxicity/README.md

 **Development**

-* README more (sub-readme's)
+* Java 8 - interfaces or value types
+** Collections are value types?
+Or interfaces?
+* Java 7 support
+* Review interface and documentation
+* Push to GitHub

+---

+* CLI should support arbitrary readers and writers using classpath
+* Add option to keep Checkstyle report to Gradle plugin
-* Toxicity threshold for plugin (and allowFailures)
+* Add threshold and allowFailures options to Gradle plugin
-* Save checkstyle report? (gradle plugin)
-* Builders for imm types?
+* Consider introducing builders for constructing immutable types
-* More test coverage (see coverage report)
+* Improve test coverage
+* Use React for HTML chart
+* Support C#/MSBuild with dotnet core
+* Re-use HTML report across languages
+* Cross-language acceptance tests for CLI
-* Var args??? (what did I mean by this?)
+* Var args??? (what did I mean by this? constructor or method?)
-* Measuring metrics (e.g. w/ Checkstyle - examples of generating)
-* Publish
-* sbt-toxicity that uses SbtCheckstyle and java toxicity libs
-* Add threshold info in writers?
-* More stats in CSV? averages, threshold info?
-* More packaging formats for CLI(s)?
-Docker? npm? (or just make JS version?)
+* Document how to calculate toxicities from arbitrary code quality tools
+* Additional information in toxicities output like averages and thresholds
-* JSON formats for toxicities, readers, writers (easy compatibility with JS version)
+* Defined JSON formats for data structures and readers/writers for easy interoperability between lanuages
-* Languages: JS, C#, Scala (can use Scalastyle? or Checkstyle)?  ...
-Ruby?
-Python?
-Go? etc
+* Support for more packaging formats for CLI like Docker, Brew
+* Support for more languages like JavaScript, Scala, Ruby, Python or Go

 **Research**